Skip to Content

 I can't tell you exactly where they will be, since the Koalas on Magnetic Island like to roam from tree to tree.
 However, if you keep your eye up on the branches near the start of the Forts Track, I'm sure you'll spot at least one.

-Forts walk koalas on magnetic Island
+Forts walk koalas on magnetic island

 Protecting Koalas on Magnetic Island